Southmoreland Primary Center

 The implementation of Dr. Richard DuFour’s Professional Learning Communities model has significantly impacted the culture of Southmoreland Primary Center, a Kindergarten and First Grade school.
 In 2008, Dr. Timothy Scott, principal, ensured that all teachers were organized into teams that focus on learning and results in collaborative settings.
 Team meetings are a regular and routine part of the school day, and are the foundation of Southmoreland Primary Center.
 Within those collaborative structures, teachers engage in Dr. DuFour’s “Team Learning Process” with beautiful redundancy.
 Teams collectively establish essential learnings for each course, map curriculum, and develop multiple common assessments with specific benchmarks.
 They then analyze the results of those assessments so they may identify struggling learners and develop programmatic improvement strategies.
 Finally, teams collaboratively create SMART goals that reflect their current realities and results.

 In 2012, to align with the district’s vision of enhancing the focus on learning, principal-led professional development occurs as a means of enhancing collective capacity.
 All teachers at SPC (and throughout the Southmoreland School District) have read Learning By Doing (DuFour, DuFour and Eaker) and discussed the book in our team meetings.
 Our professional growth and development are tied directly to our teaming schedule.
 By 2014, SPC embraced the role of "launchpad for learning", and through writing school norms, instituted the first "the way we do things around here" for all adults in the building.
 The school also became the model for Guided Reading and the Daily 5.
 Teachers read The Cafe Book and then the Daily 5 together and then, collaboratively, implemented it in 2014-2015.
 The results were very encouraging as the number of students needing Title I reading intervention in grade 1 was cut in half--from 60 in 2014 to 31 in 2015.
 Additionally, in 2016, our K-1 students improved in the advanced and proficient categories from 2015 (16% proficient, 48% advanced for a total of 64%) to 19% proficient and and 59% advanced, for a highest mark of 78%.
+In 2017, 71% of K-1 students were proficient or advanced in reading.
+In Grade 1, 77% of students were proficient or advanced in reading.

 In 2013, Southmoreland Primary Center was recognized as part of Southmoreland Elementary School's National Blue Ribbon Award.
 Also in 2013, SPC was recognized as a Governor's School of Excellence in Academics, scoring a 93.6 on the School Performance Profile.
 Two years later, SPC competed for the first ever DuFour Award and continues to serve other schools by mentoring and sharing the experiences, the learning and the journey of becoming a Professional Learning Community.
+SPC has been visited by by schools from Canada and consulted with schools locally and throughout the region.

 1. Monitoring student learning on a timely basis.